 Some properties are advertised as being a 'sensitive let'.
 This means there are restrictions as to who can be shortlisted for these properties.

 The advert won't always specify these restrictions.
-A typical example would be that a bidder with a history of anti-social behavior would not be shortlisted.
+A typical example would be that a bidder with a history of anti-social behaviour would not be shortlisted.
 Or in some cases there are restrictions on the ages of the applicants or their dependants.

 Sensitive lets involve enhanced checks and references, to make sure that any successful bidder is suitable for that property or area.
 If you do not meet the sensitive let checks that are done, you will not be shortlisted for that property.
 This should not prevent you bidding on other properties unless we inform you otherwise.